 This page is all about setting up your dry suit inflation system.
 You can use your main cylinder of course and this is the cheapest and most streamlined method.
 However, if you intend to use Helium in your diving, then a separate source of gas is needed for the suit as, to put it frankly, Helium will freeze your bits off.
+If you’re trying to keep warm, in a drysuit then this article will help you as well.
 Lots of people use suit inflation systems diving Nitrox as well, just to keep the configuration consistent, so it’s worth spending a little time going through how to set up the system.
-There are no pictures on this page – quite deliberately!
-I have a FREE PDF that you can download at the end of the page.
-This has all of the diagrams and photos you’ll need to get your dry suit inflation system set up perfectly!
+Here you’ll find all of the information and photos you’ll need to get your dry suit inflation system set up perfectly!

 1. Choose the right cylinder

 The first thing to consider is the size of cylinder you want to use.
 I find that the 0.8L-1L cylinders adequate for 2 30m dives, but only one 30m+ dive.
 For longer dives, with up and down profiles, or multiple deep dives, then you might want to consider a 1.5L or larger cylinder.
 We’ll start off looking at the smaller cylinders, 1L or less.
 These ones are usually mounted on the backplate under the divers left arm.
 This keeps it nice and streamlined, accessible, and there’s no danger of it tangling up the long-hose.

 If you need a bigger cylinder, then the a mounting on the back-gas cylinders is best.
 Keep it low down on the left cylinder and use some good quality velcro straps to attach it.